akashacms/pdf-document-construction-set/README.md

 The directories named with `--partial-dir`, `--asset-dir`, and `--layout-dir`, are treated the same way.
 There can be multiple such directories, they are organized in a stack, and are searched from the top of the stack.

+## `@akashacms/pdf-document-maker` versus `pdf-document-maker`

+After publishing this package, `@akashacms/pdf-document-maker`, it was learned that a package, `pdf-document-maker`, already existed.

+Despite the name similarity the two are not related other than having a similar purpose.

+Be careful when installing to correctly choose which you prefer to use.